 If you like the extra peanut butter, sprinkle a few of the chips across the rectangle as well.

 Roll the rectangle up from one long end to the other and cut 1” slices off.
 Place side-by-side in a cooking-sprayed, medium-sized casserole dish.
-Drizzle the tops with the honey or agave.

 Cover with plastic wrap.
 You now have two choices: If you want to bake the rolls soon, let them rise for 20-30 minutes and then preheat the oven to 375 degrees F. If you want them to be ready to be baked in the morning, place the covered rolls in the refrigerator overnight.